 10. Vary the wording in your dunning emails.

-I’ve seen lots of companies send the same dunning email every time they retry a failed charge.
+I’ve seen lots of companies send the same failed payment email every time they retry a failed charge.
 Customers tend to instantly write off emails that look the same , because their brain tells them that they already know what’s in the email, so they don’t need to act on it just yet.
 If you vary your subject line and email wording, your emails about failed payments will be much more effective.

-Across all of the apps that we serve with Stunning, we’ve found that customers tend to either update pretty soon after they receive the first dunning email, or they wait until they receive the 3rd one.
+Across all of the subscription services that we serve with Stunning, we’ve found that customers tend to either update pretty soon after they receive the first dunning email, or they wait until they receive the 3rd one.
 The exception has been when all of the emails look the same, in which case they generally get ignored until they get an email saying “your account has been cancelled”.

 Your final email before their account is marked unpaid, cancelled, etc should be a more personal appeal (we recommend sending the first few emails from a support email address, and the final one from a human’s email address, letting them know that a real person noticed that their account was going to expire and is reaching out to see if they need any help).
 Customers will pick up on the change and pay more attention to the last email.